alice886/alice886/README.md

 * I'm a full-stack software engineer/developer and freshly graduated from App Academy in this September 📣
 * Was made in Guangzhou China, lived in Buffalo, Boston, and became a Bay Area transplant in 2019 🌱
-* Open to both front-end/back-end opportunities in the field, and happy to collaborate on any fun projects!! 😆
+* Open to both front-end/back-end opportunities in the field, and happy to collaborate on fun projects!! 😆

 ## Find me elsewhere